 This article has been written for ByteStart by Riz Wasti, principal of 2E Accountants a London based Management Accounting practice specialising in working with small businesses.
 2E can also act as a company’s Finance Director, Financial Controller, Management Accountant, and Accounts Payable and Receivable.

-More help on understanding and doing your accounts
+More help on tackling your accounts

 For more help on book-keeping and accounting matters try these guides;